ihux/neurotron-develop/neurotron/README.md

 # Todo's

-* auto dimensioning of token in Cell
+* auto sizing of label in monitor
 * bug: crash if 3 synapses are increased to 4
 * bug: decoder not working well

+# Done

+* auto dimensioning of token in Cell